codefordallas/DCCCD/README.md

 ## Goals

-To open up the data from the DCCCD website, to provide DCCCD with useful suggestions to make their data more helpful / accessible, and to help provide more useful information to Dallas County residents and DCCCD students
+To open up the data from the DCCCD website, to provide DCCCD with useful suggestions to make their data more helpful / accessible, and to help provide more useful information to Dallas County residents and DCCCD students.
+Ideas?
+Suggestions?
+Create an issue.

 ## Projects